kfirufk/tux-pgx-scan/README.md

 	}

 # TODO
-pgx is a must, so I'm not gonna change test!
+pgx is a must, so I'm not gonna change that!

 * I tested only with postgres I would like to add more test cases with other databases to make sure things are working right.
 * I would also want to create profiling tests to see how slow/fast it is compared to other methods.